What are the chances I was exposed to DES?

-Researchers are further investigating findings that show DES Sons join DES Daughters with an increased risk for cardiovascular disease (stroke, coronary artery disease and heart attach); diabetes; osteoporosis; and fractures.
+Researchers are further investigating findings that show DES Sons join DES Daughters with an increased risk for cardiovascular disease (coronary artery disease and heart attack); diabetes; osteoporosis; and fractures.

 Despite animal studies from the 1990s indicating a link between autoimmune diseases and DES exposure, no human studies have found that connection – with the exception of Rheumatoid Arthritis, which occurs at higher rates in the DES exposed.
 However, there is much we don’t know and studies continue.
 One area of interest is whether those exposed to DES may develop autoimmune diseases earlier in life than unexposed individuals.